ctrf-io/go-ctrf-json-reporter/README.md

 ### Command Not Found

 When running go-ctrf-json-reporter results in a "command not found" error this usually means that the Go bin directory is not in your system's PATH.

+## What is CTRF?

+CTRF is a universal JSON test report schema that addresses the lack of a standardized format for JSON test reports.

+**Consistency Across Tools:** Different testing tools and frameworks often produce reports in varied formats.
+CTRF ensures a uniform structure, making it easier to understand and compare reports, regardless of the testing tool used.

+**Language and Framework Agnostic:** It provides a universal reporting schema that works seamlessly with any programming language and testing framework.

+**Facilitates Better Analysis:** With a standardized format, programatically analyzing test outcomes across multiple platforms becomes more straightforward.

 ## Support Us